 Africa Must Embrace Realistic Peace Models, Timi Frank Says

-• Timi Frank had urged African leaders to adopt peace models rooted in realism, fairness and people-focused engagement rather than idealistic delays
+• Timi Frank urged African leaders to adopt peace models rooted in realism, fairness and people-focused engagement rather than idealistic delays

-• He had said the Abraham Accords demonstrated how dialogue, trade and cooperation could reduce long-standing hostility between former adversaries
+• He said the Abraham Accords demonstrated how dialogue, trade and cooperation could reduce long-standing hostility between former adversaries

 African nations have been urged to adopt peace frameworks that are practical, fair and rooted in the everyday realities of their people, as global attention turns to alternative conflict resolution approaches such as the Abraham Accords.